freesewing/freesewing/markdown/dev/tutorials/pattern-design/part2/adding-measurements/en.md

 circumference, that name is `head`.

 <Fixme>
-The `design/src/bib.mjs` "language" title is out of date.
+The `design/src/bib.mjs` "language" title on the code snippets is out of date.
 It is used in the tutorial from this point forward to maintain syntax-highlight not yet available for the `src/bib.mjs` title, but should be replaced with `src/bib.mjs`.
 </Fixme>

 ```design/src/bib.mjs